jvolosin/etl-project/README.md

 	• The data set consists of two columns:
 		○ Country: the country where the temperature data is from.
 		○ Avg_temp: average yearly temperature
 			§ Climate: Average yearly temperature is calculated by averaging the minimum and maximum daily temperatures in the country, averaged for the years 1961-1990, based on gridded climatologies from the Climatic Research Unit.

+## Process
+        Our process consisted of first browsing the web for data.
+We looked for different types of sources that were either csvs to download, JSONs, APIs, or web scraping options.
+We considered using a weather API and a wine API.
+We also considered using a few different web scraping options.
+In the end we used csvs and web scraping for our data sources (listed above).
+        We then converted the web scraping data into csvs in jupyter notebook.
+        After we had all of our sources available for the project we put together our ERG to see the possible connections and overlap between our different data sources.
+This was then exported to postgreSQL.
+        Our next step was to import our data into our "Clean Up" jupyter notebook.
+After we had all of our data as dataframes the clean up process began.
+We checked for duplicate information, dropped rows with irrelevant information and renamed columns to make more sense.